Testing Quasi-Linear Coasting Cosmologies with Late-Time Large-Scale Structure Growth: Data and Analysis

-Evaluation of the models’ consistency with the data and determination of model preference could not be performed using the reduced chi-squared statistic due to the non-linearity of the models' dependencies on $\Omega_\mathrm{m,0}$ and $\sigma_{8,0}$, which prevents reliable determination of the number of degrees of freedom~\citep{cit:Andrae-Schulze-Hartung-Melchior}.
-Instead, we assessed model consistency with the data by computing the residuals of the fits, normalizing them with recalibrated uncertainties, and subjecting them to the Anderson-Darling (AD) test for normality~\citep{cit:AD}.
+Evaluation of the models’ consistency with the data and determination of model preference could not be performed using the reduced chi-squared statistic due to the nonlinearity of the models' dependencies on $\Omega_\mathrm{m,0}$ and $\sigma_{8,0}$, which prevents reliable determination of the number of degrees of freedom (for a didactic discussion of the reasons underlying this non-applicability, see~\citealt{cit:Andrae-Schulze-Hartung-Melchior}).
+Instead, we assessed model consistency with the data by computing the residuals of the fits, normalising them with recalibrated uncertainties, and subjecting them to the Anderson--Darling (AD) test for normality~\citep{cit:AD}.
+The AD test provides a quantitative measure of the extent to which the empirical cumulative distribution of the residuals differs from that expected for a standard normal distribution.
 A model with the correct parameter values would produce residuals which follow a standard normal distribution by definition~\citep{cit:Andrae-Schulze-Hartung-Melchior}.
-The AD test quantitatively measures how closely the residuals adhere to this expectation, providing a robust method for model comparison.
-Additionally, as curve fitting was performed using Nested Sampling, we also used the Bayesian evidence computed by the program to establish model preference.
+To complement the AD test, we performed posterior predictive checks as outlined by~\citet{cit:Gelman-Meng-Stern}.

+When establishing model preference, we first drew upon the Bayesian evidence, $\mathcal{Z}$, computed by \texttt{dynesty} in the course of curve fitting, to quantify the preference through Bayes factors~\citep{cit:Bayes}.
+Following the recommendation of~\citet{cit:Andrae-Schulze-Hartung-Melchior}, we used leave-one-out cross-validation (LOO-CV) to calculate, using the framework set out by~\citet{cit:Vehtari-Gelman-Gabry} and detailed in Section~\ref{sec:Results}, a Bayesian LOO estimate of the expected log predictive densities (denoted as $\mathrm{elpd}_\mathrm{loo}$) of the models to assess their predictive performances.
+The sampling uncertainty in $\mathrm{elpd}_\mathrm{loo}$ was estimated by bootstrapping~\citep{cit:Andrae-Schulze-Hartung-Melchior}.
+The combination of the aforementioned metrics was used to assess both model viability and preference.